EternityForest/EmberOS/EmberOS/src/ansible_template/README.md

 ## Project Name Here

-This is an Ansible project folder based on the EmberOS template
+This is an Ansible project folder based on the EmberOS template.
+Note: the default template will only back up *changed* files from the writable overlay.
+With a few exceptions like /boot it will not capture any of the default EmberOS data.

 ## Basic Info